Buying real estate in Switzerland?

 What do foreigners say they did wrong in Switzerland right now?

-The most common mistake foreigners say they made when buying property in Switzerland is falling in love with a property before confirming their Lex Koller eligibility, only to discover weeks or months later that they could not legally complete the purchase.
+The most common mistake foreigners say they made when buying property in Switzerland is falling in love with a specific property or location before confirming their Lex Koller eligibility, which sometimes means they emotionally committed to a deal that they later couldn't legally complete.

 What do locals do differently when buying in Switzerland right now?